IN-SPIRE Grant Program

 IN-SPIRE GRANT PROGRAM REQUEST FOR PROPOSALS

-The University of Maryland School of Dentistry is pleased to announce the third round of the IN-SPIRE Grant competition for 2023-2024 to provide starter funds for projects specifically focused on exploratory, collaborative, interdisciplinary research that involve faculty from a minimum of two departments/divisions in the School of Dentistry as co-principal investigators (co-PIs).
-The awards aim to enable cross disciplinary projects that combine basic and clinical research as well as early stage investigators.
+The University of Maryland School of Dentistry is pleased to announce the fifth round of the IN-SPIRE Grant competition for 2024 to provide pilot funds for projects specifically focused on exploratory, collaborative, interdisciplinary research that involve faculty from a minimum of two departments/divisions in the School of Dentistry as co-principal investigators (co-PIs).
+The awards aim to enable cross disciplinary projects that are designed to collect preliminary data focused on translational research with the goal of developing externally funded projects.

-Eligibility: at least 2 faculty-level co-applicants (= or > .5FTE) from 2 different departments/divisions.
+Eligibility: at least 2 faculty-level co-applicants (= or > 0.5FTE) from 2 different departments/divisions.
 Priority will be given to projects that include a strong clinical/translational component.

 Application: follow directions below.

-Please submit completed application to Ms. Shereece Singleton at ssingleton1@umaryland.edu
+Please submit completed application as a single pdf to Ms. Shereece Singleton at ssingleton1@umaryland.edu

-Award winners will be announced in December 2022.
-The anticipated funding start date is in mid January, 2023.
+Award winners will be announced in December 2024.
+The anticipated funding start date is in January, 2025.

 IN-SPIRE GRANT PROGRAM GUIDELINES

-Aims to support new or existing collaborations between School of Dentistry faculty that have high potential for future federal, foundation or industry funding.
-A planned application for external funding to continue/further develop the project must be clearly articulated in the proposal and is a key deliverable of this award.
+This award aims to support new or existing collaborations between School of Dentistry faculty that have high potential for future federal, foundation or industry funding.
+A plan to apply for external funding to continue/further develop the project must be clearly articulated in the proposal and is a key deliverable of this award.

 • Any 2 faculty members from different departments/divisions at the level of Research Associate, Clinical/Research/Tenure Track Assistant Professor, Associate Professor, or Professor from the School of Dentistry are eligible to apply as co-principal investigators for an IN-SPIRE Grant.